shiyirmb/near-eliza-starter/README.md

 cp .env.example .env
 ```

-Add your NEAR account and private key to `.env`
+Add your NEAR account created in step (2) and its private key to `.env`

 ```env
 NEAR_NETWORK=testnet